2016 Indianapolis 500

 The 2016 race marked a milestone as the 100th running of the Indianapolis 500.
 The race came five years after the event's Centennial Era, a three-year long commemoration which celebrated the 100th anniversary of the opening of the circuit (1909), and the 100th anniversary of the first Indy 500 (1911).
 The 2016 running was the ninety-ninth scheduled 500-mile race of the canon, as the 1916 race was scheduled as a 300-mile race.
 (Note: Although the first race was held in 1911, the Indianapolis 500 was not held in 1917 and 1918 due to World War I, and was again cancelled from 1942 to 1945 owing to World War II.
 The 1916 race is part of the canon, despite having been only scheduled for 300 miles.)
 It also commemorated the bicentennial of Indiana statehood.

 The month of May activities at the Speedway opened May 14 with the third annual Grand Prix of Indianapolis.
 Indianapolis 500 practice began on Monday, May 16.
 Time trials were held on May 21–22, with James Hinchcliffe winning the pole position.
+Hinchcliffe's pole came just over one year to the day after suffering near-fatal injuries in a practice crash in 2015.
 Carb Day, the traditional final practice session, and the annual Pit Stop Challenge, was held May 27.
-Considerable pre-race hype surrounded the milestone event, and for the first time the race was announced as a complete sellout; due to this, the local television blackout of the ABC broadcast was lifted for the first time.
+Considerable pre-race hype surrounded the milestone event, and for the first time the race was announced as a complete sellout; as a result, the local television blackout of the ABC broadcast was lifted for the first time.